 - The third is the chasing spoon position, which is similar to the normal spoon.
 However, the difference is that one partner is on the edge of the bed, and the other partner seems to be chasing to form a spoon.
 This could mean anything: the partner moving away could be just casual or might want some attention or needs little space.

-In this sleeping position, one partner sleeps with their head on the other’s chest and their legs tangled.
-It is believed that couples sleeping in this position are mature and trusting.
+In this sleeping position, one partner sleeps with their head on the other’s chest, their bodies hugging and their legs intertwined.
+It is believed that couples sleeping in this cute position are mature and trusting.
 The person sleeping on the back and holding the partner seems to be protective of the other, while the person resting the head appears to be affectionate and appreciative of their partner.
-This is a romantic position and is also called sweetheart’s cradle.
+This lovers knot position offers love and warmth and is also called sweetheart’s cradle.

-This is one of the most intimate sleeping positions for a couple.
-In this position, the couple coils their arms and legs around each other, indicating they don’t want to get separated.
-Partners sleeping in this position are known to have intense emotions to share.
+This entwined position of the most affectionate and cozy sleeping positions for a couple.
+In this position, the couple coils their arms and legs around each other, indicating they don’t want to get distant.
+Partners sleeping in this position are known as inseparable with intense emotions to share.
 Also, the position shows that the couple is highly dependent on one another.
 However, the indications might differ from one couple to another.

 4. Cherish or Back Kissers

-Sleeping in the cherish position means the couple is sleeping with the backs together, and not facing one another.
-It shows a relaxed and agreeable sleeping posture.
+Sleeping in the cherished position means the couple is sleeping with the backs together, and not facing one another.
+This sideways position shows a relaxed and agreeable sleeping posture.
 The position is believed to indicate that the partners are mature enough to value each other’s space and are confident about the relationship too.